 At that point, Judas thought that he had coordinated his plan with Jesus, and that he was playing a vital role in the climax of Jesus’ ministry.
 He did play a vital role, as it turned out, but not in the way he had imagined.

 Jesus looked Judas in the eye and gave him a dire warning.
 If you go through with this, you’ll wish you had never been born.
-Judas also didn’t flinch.
+Judas didn’t flinch even then.
 If Judas were completely evil and without a conscience, he’d avoid reacting so as not to raise suspicion.
 If Judas believed he had Jesus’ approval for his plan, and that it would get Jesus off the hook, he’d think that Jesus’ warning was part of the script, so to speak, and wouldn’t flinch so as not to spoil the plan.
+Either way, Judas wouldn’t flinch.

 > First strange thing: Jesus gave Judas the signal to betray Him